webpy/webpy.github.com/sessions/index.md

 ## Implementation details

 ### Session class
 The Session class is a derivate of Storage.
+It will store as a dict anyhow called variable, but through the Storage interface only variables not named as internal private variables.

 #### Private variables
  * _generator - reference to user-supplied "unique random number generator" or just to default session generator function
  * _handler - reference to user-choosen Handler
  * _id - current session id
+ * _old_id - used if the sesion regenerates id
  * _data - internal Storage object for session data

 #### Public methods